nathanielfischer/BMI-Calculator_Frontend-Mentor/README.md

 ### Built with

+- HTML5
+- CSS3
-- REACT
+- JavaScript

 ### What I learned

-- How to deploy a REACT App to github pages
-- Understanding of CSS flexbox and grid
+- Better understanding of CSS flexbox and grid
+- How to build a responsive Webpage with flexbox and grid

 ## Author